 At the entrance to the main caves is a Lord Murugan Statue which is a huge Hindu deity statue and one of the tallest in the world at 42.7 meters.
 Beside the statue is a long steep staircase up to the caves and temples, and as you walk up you will see monkeys running around which are quite entertaining to watch.

 Getting to the Batu Caves is easy, simply use the KTM Komuter train and stop at the Batu Caves station.
+You could also visit on a guided tour.

 The Dark Cave

 Also at the Batu Caves is the Dark Cave which is home to the Trapdoor spider (one of the rarest in the world).
 As well this spider they have any other spiders, snakes, bats and creepy crawlies.
 They have two tours available at the Dark Cave.
-The education tour which is around 40-50mins.
+The education tour is around 40-50mins.
 This is the one I did.
 And an adventure tour where you would potentially see more creatures and takes 3-4 hours.
 For the adventure tour, it states you will get dirty as you will be crawling around so it’s worth dressing appropriately.
 This tour is only on weekends and should be booked in advance.
 When booking this tour I recommend you ask for more information about what you should wear.

 Batu Caves Price: Free